idanieljana/ts-bootcamp/src/w-06/canvas-1/canvas-1.md

 ### Adding logo image to the canvas

-Your task would be to add the logo image to the canvas
+Your task would be to add the logos image to the canvas

 Task: